LET’S TALK CAMERAS 3

-Hello and welcome to the part 3 of this series (let’s talk cameras 3).
+Hello and welcome to part 3 of this series (let’s talk cameras 3).
 Here we are discussing the basics of cameras.

 There are two parts in this series in which we have already covered a lot.
-If you are a beginner, I would advise you go read them up.
+If you are a beginner, I would advise you to go read them up.
 You can find them here and here.
 You can also find out how to read camera specs here.

 Before we begin, let us define the following key terms;